fsavje/math-with-slack/README.md

 ## How do I install it?

-Download your platform's script and run it.
-After restarting the Slack client, you're all done!
-(It takes up to 30 seconds for MathJax to load when Slack starts, so be patient.)
+Download and run your platform's script.
+Restart the Slack client.
+You're all done!

 ### Mac and Linux